sachajoy/College_Management/README.md

 # College_Management
-System to design the college admin, faculty, student
+System to design the college admin, faculty, student and arrange class as they are available